The Police, Crime, Sentencing and Court Bill (PCSC) received royal assent at the end of April 2022.

 The new rehabilitation periods

-The table below sets out the proposed rehabilitation periods.
+The table below sets out the new rehabilitation periods.

 Sentence | Adults | Under 18’s |